-Keep scrolling for the expert take on the incredible benefits of Epsom Salt.
+Keep scrolling for experts' take on the incredible benefits of Epsom Salt.

 What Is Epsom Salt?

 First things first, what exactly is Epsom salt?
-Also known as Magnesium Sulphate or Epsomite, Epsom salt is a bit of a tomato in the vegetable aisle; in that actually, it’s a mineral compound of magnesium and sulphate, rather than a salt in the traditional sense—which are mostly made up of sodium chloride.
-The mineral got its name after being first discovered in a spring in Epsom, Surrey, some time during the 17th Century (yep, it’s ancient).
+Also known as Magnesium Sulfate or Epsomite, Epsom salt is a bit of a tomato in the vegetable aisle; in that actually, it’s a mineral compound of magnesium and sulfate, rather than a salt in the traditional sense—which are mostly made up of sodium chloride.
+The mineral got its name after being first discovered in a spring in Epsom, Surrey, sometime during the 17th century (yep, it’s ancient).
 But while recent years have seen Epsom salt pigeon-holed as an old-fashioned treatment for aching muscles and joints, the recent wellness boom has reawakened interest in its wider benefits—and we’re already obsessed.

-It sounds a little too good to be true, that a relaxing soak could boost your metabolism, right?
-What with the whole thing being made up of an array of complex bodily processes and hormonal balances.
-So how does submerging your body in an Epsom salt bath have any real effect on your metabolism?
-According to Westlab pharmacist Karen Davies, the answer lies in the way magnesium is absorbed transdermally, i.e. through your skin.
+How does submerging your body in an Epsom salt bath have any real effect on your metabolism?
+According to Davies, the answer lies in the way magnesium is absorbed transdermally, i.e. through your skin.

-“Magnesium ions play a critical role in the regulation of metabolism, hormone response and cell growth in many cell systems," she explains.
-While we can of course get magnesium through our diets, Davies notes that a magnesium sulphate bath can give our bodies the top-up that modern lifestyles demand.
-Especially since many of us amy not even be consuming enough magnesium in the first place.
+“Magnesium ions play a critical role in the regulation of metabolism, hormone response, and cell growth in many cell systems," she explains.
+While we can of course get magnesium through our diets, Davies notes that a magnesium sulfate bath can give our bodies the top-up that modern lifestyles demand.
+Especially since many of us may not even be consuming enough magnesium in the first place.